 As of yet, the food quality natural rubber sleeve inside the pinch valve, which is the only wearable part (product code M080.02X) is yet to be replaced, but we are predicting very good results for this application.

-The company also have the safety solenoid arrangement assembled onto the pinch valve to prevent it from opening on site air or electric loss. (see more pinch valve accessories here).
+The company also have the safety solenoid arrangement assembled onto the pinch valve for gypsum solids to prevent it from opening on site air or electric loss. (see more pinch valve accessories here).